microsoft/vscode-docs/docs/editor/codebasics.md

 ------------------|-----------
 `-h` or `--help` | Print usage
+`-v` or `--version` | Print VS Code version (e.g. 0.10.10) `-n` or `--new-window`| Opens a new session of VS Code instead of restoring the previous session.
+`-r` or `--reuse-window` | Forces opening a file or folder in the last active window.
-`-v` or `--version` | Print VS Code version (e.g. 0.10.10) `-g` or `--goto` | When used with *file:line:column?*, opens a file at a specific line and optional column position.
+`-g` or `--goto` | When used with *file:line:column?*, opens a file at a specific line and optional column position.
 This argument is provided since some operating systems permit `:` in a file name.
-`-n` or `--new-window`| Opens a new session of VS Code instead of restoring the previous session.
-`-r` or `--reuse-window` | Forces opening a file or folder in the last active window.
 *file* | Name of a file to open.
 If the file doesn't exist, it will be created and marked as edited.
 You can specify multiple files by separating each file name with a space.
 *file:line:column?* | Name of a file to open at the specified line and optional column position.
 You can specify multiple files in this manner, but you must use the `-g` argument (once) before using the *file:line:column?* specifier.
 *folder* | Name of a folder to open.
 You can specify multiple folders.
+`-d` or `--diff` | Open a diff editor.
+Requires to pass two file paths as arguments.
 `--locale` | Set the display language (locale) for the VS Code session.
 Supported locales are: `en-US`, `zh-TW`, `zh-CN`, `fr`, `de`, `it`, `ja`, `ko`, `ru`, `es`
 `--disable-extensions` | Disable all installed extensions.
 Extensions will still be visible in the `Extensions: Show Installed Extensions` dropdown but they will never be activated.